GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/gravityInducedStressInitialization/Example.rst

    Simulation result of pressure

-The figure below shows the comparisons between the numerical predictions (marks) and the corresponding analytical solutions (lines) with respect to the computed principal stresses.
+The figure below shows the comparisons between GEOS numerical predictions (marks) and the corresponding analytical solutions (lines) with respect to the computed principal stresses.

 .. plot:: docs/sphinx/basicExamples/gravityInducedStressInitialization/plotInitialization.py